Jaesung-Jun/Breakout-Windows-console-edition/README.md

 # Description

-Developed Atari's Breakout as C++ in Windows Console Environment. &nbsp And also, has scores and settings save & load features.
+Developed Atari's Breakout as C++ in Windows Console Environment.
+And also, has scores and settings save & load features.

 # Features